The 10th Annual

 Who We Are

-We’re a grassroots group of local Indigenous and non-Indigenous paddlers who want to spread awareness of the Two Row Wampum in a positive way.
+We’re a grassroots group of local Indigenous and non-Indigenous volunteers who want to spread awareness of the Two Row Wampum in a positive way.

 By carrying the idea of the Two Row Wampum down the Grand River we can re-polish the chain of friendship with our neighbours and each other while having summer fun.
 The group was created as a direct result of the success of the Two Row Wampum Renewal Campaign in 2013.
 Details of this successful initiative can be found at http://honorthetworow.org/epic-canoe-trip/itinerary-and-map/.
 Four Canadian and Haudenosaunee members of this journey agreed that a similar initiative would be of benefit to the Haudenosaunee and non-Indigenous community members along the Grand River watershed.
 This experience was transformational for us and we wanted to create an opportunity for more of our neighbours to participate in this journey of healing.
 In sharing circles as the trip was coming to a close, we found that it had such an impact on people’s lives that we felt it important to offer the experience on an annual basis.
 For further information see the FAQs at the bottom of this page.
 If your question isn’t answered there, try emailing: tworowinfo@gmail.com